 We’ve evolved a bit this year.
 Now that our dinners are centered around a gluten-free and dairy-free main dish, we’ve started changing up some of our favorite recipes so they’ll work for our family.
 This arugula, basil and avocado pesto is one of the happy outcomes of months of recipe testing and tweaking.

-Arugula was added to the mix after we had a glut of gorgeous green leaves in our garden, but you could also add spinach or kale.
+Arugula was added to the mix after we had a glut of gorgeous green leaves in our garden, but you could use spinach or kale instead.
 Avocado came in when we wanted to add a creamy component to make up for the loss of cheese.
-And the basil packs in a flavorful, sweet and aromatic touch.
+Basil packs in a flavorful, sweet and aromatic touch.
 And, well, makes it taste like pesto.

 True Genovese pesto is much thinner than this, with olive oil that separates the bits of basil leaves and tons of garlic.
-And with that in mind, it’s important to pulse the ingredients so they don’t get mashed to oblivion; you want some little bits of basil and arugula to shine through.
-And pulse means to gently and quickly turn the food processor on and off, not keep it continually running.
+With that in mind, it’s important to pulse the ingredients so they don’t get mashed to oblivion.
+The goal is to have bits of basil and arugula that shine through.
+And “pulse” means to gently and quickly turn the food processor on and off, not keep it continually running.
 Otherwise it just turns into an herb and avocado dip for crudité, which is also totally ok.

 Last summer, my kids flat out fell in love with pesto.
 They would made it on their own from basil we bought at the farmer’s market.
 They’d toss it with pasta.
 Slather it on sourdough grilled cheeses.
 Put it on heirloom tomatoes with burrata.
 It was one of the first “green” foods that hit a trifecta with my three, and I sure hope it sticks around.